luizbgomide/sovereign/arcane-traditions.md

 ## Effort

 Mages have special abilities that are fueled with magical power, inner focus, or some other reserve of energy.
-This is measured in points of Effort, a resource the Delver can commit to activate their abilities.
+This is measured in points of Effort, a resource the Mage can commit to activate their abilities.

-Every class that uses Effort has its own unique pool: High Mage Effort, Healer Effort, etc. Delvers with two Partial classes that use Effort have two separately-tracked pools, one for each class.
+Every class that uses Effort has its own unique pool: High Mage Effort, Healer Effort, etc. Characters with two Partial classes that use Effort have two separately-tracked pools, one for each class.
 Points of Effort from one class cannot be used to fuel powers from another.

 ### Committing Effort

 Most class powers require that Effort be Committed.
 Committing Effort is done as part of activating a power, and ties up the Effort for a varying amount of time depending on the ability used.

 Some powers **Commit Effort for the duration**.
 This means the Effort remains Committed as long as the power is active.
-The Delver can reclaim the Committed Effort at any time as an [Instant Action](/combat#instant-action), deactivating the power.
+The Character can reclaim the Committed Effort at any time as an [Instant Action](/combat#instant-action), deactivating the power.

 Some powers **Commit Effort for the Turn**.
-The Effort remains Committed until the end of the [Turn](/rules#turn), after which it returns to the Delver.
+The Effort remains Committed until the end of the [Turn](/rules#turn), after which it returns to the Character.
 It cannot be reclaimed earlier, even if the ability it fuels is only good for a single attack or action.

 Some powers **Commit Effort for the day**.
 Once Committed, this Effort can be recovered with [Comfortable Sleep](/rules#comfortable-sleep).